Home Careers Waiter/Waitress

 The workplace of a Waiter/Waitress is primarily within the hospitality industry, typically in restaurants ranging from casual dining to fine-dining establishments.
 They operate in the front-of-house area, engaging directly with customers.

-Collaboration with other staff members, including Bartenders and Chefs, is essential for smooth service.
+Collaboration with kitchen staff and other team members, including Bartenders and Food Runners, is essential for smooth service.
 Within this dynamic environment, efficiency and adaptability are crucial, especially during peak hours.

-Waiters/Waitresses navigate through tables, taking orders, serving food and drinks and ensuring customer satisfaction.
+Waiters/Waitresses navigate through tables, taking orders, serving food and drinks, to ensure ultimate customer satisfaction.
 Customer interaction is a significant aspect of this job, requiring friendliness, attentiveness and menu knowledge to enhance the dining experience.

-Physically, the job involves standing for long periods, walking between the kitchen and dining area, carrying trays and maintaining cleanliness.
+The job requires physical stamina as it involves standing for long periods, walking between the kitchen and dining area, carrying heavy trays and cleaning duties.
 Flexibility in scheduling, including evenings, weekends and holidays, is often necessary to accommodate peak dining times.

 Several trends have been shaping the Waiter/Waitress industry in 2024: